bigbridge-nl/product-import/doc/importer.md

 When Magento 2 uses "name" where I would use "code", I follow Magento. "attribute_set_name" For instance, would qualify as a code in my view, but I call it "name" to be consistent with Magento.

+## SKU is case sensitive

+The SKU is case sensitive.
+The sku "Red-book" will not match an sku "red-book".

+If you have SKU's as input that do not match by case, you need to convert them to case sensitive sku's using

+    $information = new Information();   // or inject
+    $sku = $this->information->getCaseSensitiveSku($rawSku);

 ## Empty values and removing attributes

 Imports often contain empty fields.
 When this happens this can mean one of two things: